 Network providers cannot bill you for services for which they fail to obtain prior authorization as required.

 In cases of emergency, benefits will not be reduced for failure to comply with prior authorization requirements.
 However, you must contact us as soon as reasonably possible after the emergency occurs.

 G) Drug Exceptions Timeframes and Enrollee Responsibilities

 Prescription drug benefits shall maintain an expeditious exception process, not to exceed 48 hours, by which members may obtain coverage for a medically necessary non-formulary prescription drug.
+The exception process shall begin when the prescribing provider has provided the clinical rationale for the exception.
 The exception process shall begin when the prescribing provider has submitted a request with a clinical rationale for the exception to Ambetter from NH Healthy Families.
 A prescription that requires an exception for coverage shall be considered approved if the exception process exceeds 48 hours.

 Exception for drugs available on the formulary during previous 12 months